d9pouces/PolyArchiv/README.md

 -----------------

 Several engines for sources and remote or local repositories are available.
-Use `polysauv plugins` to display them (and `polysauv plugins -v` to display all their configuration options).
+Use `polyarchiv plugins` to display them (and `polyarchiv plugins -v` to display all their configuration options).

 Associating local and remote repositories
 -----------------------------------------